Five key takeaways from January 6 hearing on Trump pressure campaign against states

 Both Mr Bowers and election workers in Georgia grew emotional as they described the horrific abuse and violence that they were threatened with by Trump supporters, including some to this day.

 "Do you know how it feels to have the preisdent of the United States target you?
 The[president] is supposed to represent every American, not target one.
-But he targeted me, Lady Ruby, a small business owner, a proud American citizen who stood up to help Fulton County run an election in the middle of the pandemic,” one tearful Georgia worker explained.
+But he targeted me, Lady Ruby, a small business owner, a proud American citizen who stood up to help Fulton County run an election in the middle of the pandemic,” one tearful Georgia worker, Ruby Freeman, explained in powerful testimony explaining how persistent threats and acts targeting her family had driven her from her home and caused her to live in fear for more than a year.

-Witness says Trump is not telling the truth about his past statements

-Mr Bowers had one last rebuke of the former president in his testimony on Tuesday: He rejected statements from Mr Trump claiming that he had once accepted the premise of election fraud in his state.
+Her daughter (who also served as an election worker), Shaye Moss, detailed some of the threats she received as well: “[people] wishing death upon me, telling me that I’ll be in jail with my mother and saying things like, 'Be glad it’s 2020 and not 1920.'”

 Register for free to continue reading